The Core Module is the centerpiece of the RZIM Academy and the starting point for all participants.

-REGISTER HERE: Next Core Module begins on July 11.
+REGISTER HERE: Next Core Module begins on a October 6th.
 To sign up, click here.
 (New users will need to create a user account first.)

 The Core Module is the centerpiece of the RZIM Academy and the starting point for all participants.
 It is entirely online and offers 26 lectures over 12 weeks featuring some of the most experienced and gifted apologists on the RZIM team.
 The aim of this program is to help individuals become better equipped to give a reason for the hope that they have.

 Unlike traditional online classes, this program is designed to offer practical application and a highly interactive environment where all students can receive regular feedback from peers and RZIM Academy moderators.
 Discussion forums and other course elements have been customized for this program, and are designed to make it easy for students to quickly provide encouragement or suggestions to their peers and build community as all participants learn together.